udem-dlteam/ribbit/README.md

       > *** type error ()
       >

+    You can also use RSC_SCHEME_INTERPRETER=kawa to use Kawa Scheme or RSC_SCHEME_INTERPRETER="csi -s" to use Chicken Scheme.

+    Use the Gambit compiler to compile the AOT compiler and then use it:

+      $ gsc -exe -o rsc-gambit.exe rsc.scm
+      $ ./rsc -t c -c ./rsc-gambit.exe repl-max.scm

-    Use chicken to compile the AOT compiler and then use it:
+    Use the Chicken compiler to compile the AOT compiler and then use it:

       $ csc -o rsc-chicken.exe -O2 rsc.scm
       $ ./rsc -t c -c ./rsc-chicken.exe repl-max.scm

-    Use chicken to interpret the AOT compiler:

-      $ ./rsc -t c -c "csi -s rsc.scm" repl-max.scm

-    You can also use RSC_SCHEME_INTERPRETER=kawa to use Kawa scheme.

     Use Ribbit as a pipeline compiler to compile the trivial program `(putchar 65) (putchar 10)` to the corresponding compacted RVM code